Ashish110110/MLOps/Project/README.md

 * Containerization : Docker and Docker Compose
 * Model Deployment : Deployment as web service using Flask, Docker, MLflow and AWS
 * Model Monitoring : Evidently AI, Grafana and Prometheus
-* Best Practices : Linting, Code Formatting, Makefile and Pre-commit hooks
+* Best Practices : Unit tests, Integration test, Linting, Code Formatting, Makefile and Pre-commit hooks

 **NOTE :** For peer reviewing process, please download the repository as zip file instead of cloning it using Git bash.
 You will run into issues while reviewing best_practices section of the project if you clone the repository.